Subscribe to a 3-month plan & Secure free gifts worth CHF 49.95 🎁

 Omega-6 fatty acids

-In animal fats from meat and dairy products and sunflower and corn oil.
+In animal fats from meat and dairy products, and sunflower and corn oil.

 Omega-9 fatty acids

-Generally found in vegetable oils from nuts and avocados, but especially in olive oil.
+Generally found in vegetable oils from nuts and avocados.
+But especially in olive oil.

 When are fats unhealthy?